chhib/observable-sheep/README.md

 Small server used to retrieve Patreon pledges to visualize using Observable.

-Authentication is done by providing a key, which if correct sets a cookie that's valid for 30 minutes.
+Authentication is done through Auth0, which if correct sets a cookie that's valid for 30 minutes for using CORS requests.

 ```
 heroku create mybackend
+heroku config:set AUTH0_X=X
+...
-heroku config:set OBSERVABLE_AUTHENTICATION_KEY=abc123
+heroku config:set PATREON_X=X
+...
 git push heroku master
 ```

-You should now be able to go to http://mybackend.herokuapp.com/auth?key=abc123 and if your key matches the OBSERVABLE_AUTHENTICATION_KEY, it will allow you to access **/pledges**.
+You should now be able to go to http://mybackend.herokuapp.com/login, after that make requests to the end points.

 ### TODO
-- Use a session cookie instead of the key as cookie value
-- Add sign-in instead of key as GET parameter (Auth0?)
-- Add Patreon auth and data fetches
-- Add YouTube auth and data fetches
+- Add YouTube auth and data fetch endpoint